All You Need to Know About Garment Costing and Pricing

 7. Shipping & Logistics

 This accounts for the costs of bringing raw materials into your warehouse and getting the finished product to your customers.
+Shipping and logistics are critical parts of the supply chain, directly impacting both cost and delivery timelines in garment manufacturing.
 It can also include freight fares and import duties.

 Why is Accurate Garment Costing Important?